cneill/appsec-resources/training.md

 - [Troy Hunt's ultimate list of security links](https://www.troyhunt.com/troys-ultimate-list-of-security-links/?m=1) - List of relevant security links from a well-known security researcher at Microsoft.
 - [j.haddix's Pentesting bookmarks](https://github.com/jhaddix/pentest-bookmarks/blob/master/wiki/BookmarksList.wiki) - Lengthy list of bookmarks in various application security categories.
 No descriptions on the individual links :persevere:
+- [paragonie's "awesome appsec" list](https://github.com/paragonie/awesome-appsec) - This list includes a breakdown by programming language, with a heavy emphasis on books.
+Created almost 2 years ago, so some resources may be a bit dated.
+- [infoslack's "awesome-web-hacking" list](https://github.com/infoslack/awesome-web-hacking) - Contains some good resources (books, useful Docker repos), but not much detail in the link descriptions.
+- [dloss's "Python tools for penetration testers" list](https://github.com/dloss/python-pentest-tools) - Huge list of Python tools and frameworks that are handy for security testing and building your own security tools.

 ### Further Training Resources